Al-khalid/AtHack-writeup-OSINT/README.md

-- 6 I found twitter account @reviltn which is basically a waste of time  anyway I started searching photo sites about his username after searching I remember flicker which allows you to upload images with their original EXIF so I went to http://flicker.com and looked for
+- 6 I found the Twitter account @reviltn which is basically a waste of time  anyway I started searching photo sites about his username after searching I remember flicker which allows you to upload images with their original EXIF so I went to http://flicker.com and looked for

  ![clarification](https://raw.githubusercontent.com/Al-khalid/AtHack-writeup-OSINT/master/1.jpg)

- - 7 I found rick eviltn you have with 4 photos downloaded them and used ExifTool to get its info but it was useless it had no location or anything so I used binwalk and found that the pics had hidden videos inside so I extracted them using binwalk -e photo_name
+ - 7 I found rick eviltn he has with 4 photos I downloaded them and used ExifTool to get its info but it was useless it had no location or anything so I used binwalk and found that the pics had hidden videos inside so I extracted them using binwalk -e photo_name

 ![clarification](https://raw.githubusercontent.com/Al-khalid/writeup/master/Screenshot%202021-12-04%20004235.jpg?token=AV6I5XB2L5D5BFNJQ7LY7X3BVKJJM)
  - 8 anyhow the videos was another rabbit hole it was a video of "Rick" censoring people faces which were useless so while looking at flicker I found it has a map function so I used it and moved to where all the images were taken and boom